Jones was shot and killed early Sunday by an officer in civilian clothes

 Palm Beach Gardens police Officer Nouman Raja believed it was an abandoned car and stopped to investigate, according to authorities.

-He was on duty, wearing civilian clothes and driving an unmarked car, Police Chief Stephen Stepp told reporters.
+Raja was on duty but was wearing civilian clothing and driving an unmarked car, police Chief Stephen Stepp told reporters.

 “As the officer exited his vehicle, he was suddenly confronted by an armed subject.
 As a result of the confrontation, the officer discharged his firearm, resulting in the death of Mr. Corey Jones,” Stepp said.

 Police recovered a handgun at the scene, which paperwork showed Jones had bought three days before the shooting.
 Officials have not said whether that gun was fired.
 There is no dash camera footage of the incident, nor was the officer wearing a body camera.

 Citing family members, CNN affiliate WPTV reported that Jones was on the side of the highway because his car had broken down after a gig.

 “Corey Jones was a God-fearing man who dedicated his life to doing the right thing.
 He lived every moment to the fullest and was an inspiration to many; the kind of son, brother and friend people could only hope for,” his family said.

 Jones’ family attorney is Benjamin Crump, who represented the families of Trayvon Martin and Michael Brown.